 We've partnered with the PA Department of State on to educate businesses across the state via outreach, media campaigns, and a geographic- and industry-focused webinar series on important election changes and how employees can vote safely and securely in November.
 The goal is to make sure no PA worker has to sacrifice a paycheck or their health in order to cast their ballot in November.

 BFA stands with Open Primaries PA, which is helping move along Senate Bill 300.
 This bill would allow the nearly 800,000 unaffiliated voters shut out of primary elections in Pennsylvania to choose a Democratic or Republican ballot.
 Open primaries make elections more competitive, reduce polarization, and increase voter turnout.

 BFA has joined Fair Districts PA, a nonpartisan coalition, in shifting the every-10-years process of redrawing congressional and state legislative districts to a more inclusive process with effective checks and balances.
 Redistricting will happen after the 2020 census is completed, and Fair Districts PA advocates for amending the PA Constitution to establish an independent citizens commission with clear rules about public input, data use, and process.

 We have a bold agenda and we cannot do it alone.
-The insight, network, and resources of the Pennsylvania business community are required to move the ball forward on important civic health issues.
-Become active by writing an op-ed, meeting with legislators in Harrisburg, attending or speaking at one of our events, or serving as a media spokesperson on a political reform issue of importance to you.
+The insight, network, and resources of the Pennsylvania business community are required to advance important civic health issues.
+You can help make a difference by writing an op-ed, meeting with legislators in Harrisburg, attending or speaking at one of our events, or serving as a media spokesperson on a political reform issue of importance to you.

-Membership benefits include access to our team and network of policy experts to stay on top of the latest developments, exclusive events and networking opportunities, and the opportunity to become a thought leader in the emerging Corporate Civic Responsibility space.
+Membership benefits include access to our team and network of policy experts to stay on top of the latest developments, exclusive events and networking opportunities, and the opportunity to become a thought leader in the emerging field of Corporate Civic Responsibility.